 Alabama bill seeks to ban hormone treatments for trans youth

 MONTGOMERY, Ala.
-(AP) — The Alabama Senate on Wednesday approved legislation that would prohibit transgender minors from being given puberty-blockers, hormones or surgeries to affirm their gender identity — treatments that the legislative sponsor equated to child abuse.
+(AP) — Alabama lawmakers on Wednesday advanced legislation that would make it a crime for doctors to give transgender minors puberty-blockers, hormones or surgeries to help affirm their gender identity.

-The bill, sponsored by Republican Sen. Shay Shelnutt of Trussville, would make it a felony, punishable by up to 10 years in prison, for a doctor to prescribe puberty-blockers or hormones or perform surgery to aid in the gender transition of people 18 years old or younger.
+The House Judiciary Committee approved the Senate-passed legislation, which now moves to the full Alabama House of Representatives.
+The committee also approved an identical House version of the bill.
+The bills would make it a felony, punishable by up to 10 years in prison, for a doctor to prescribe puberty blockers or hormones or perform surgery to aid in the gender transition of people 18 years old or younger.

-Opponents said lawmakers were inserting themselves into decisions that belong with families and their doctors.
+Opponents said lawmakers are inserting themselves into decisions that belong to families and doctors.